-You entered a trade and it starts going in your favor immediately.
+You entered a trade and it starts going in your favour immediately.

 Slowly you notice price starts reversing towards your entry and your trailing stop is hit.

-When you thought the emotional roller coaster is over, price starts going back in your favor and your world crumble.
+When you thought the emotional roller coaster is over, price starts going back in your favour and your world crumble.